SJTU-dxw/3E-Solver-CAPTCHA/README.md

 # 3E-Solver-IJCAI

-This reposity is official implementation of "3E-Slover: An Effortless, Easy-to-Update, and End-to-End Solver with Semi-Supervised Learning for Breaking Text-Based Captchas".
+This reposity is official implementation of "3E-Slover: An Effortless, Easy-to-Update, and End-to-End Solver with Semi-Supervised Learning for Breaking Text-Based Captchas" (IJCAI-2022).

 ## Dependency
 ```